What is DE?

 Interactive Television (ITV) Classes

-Using video conferencing technology, ITV classes meet at a designated time and location but with the instructor and students are in different locations.
+Using video conferencing technology, Hawai'i CCoffers ITV classes that meet at a designated time and location but with the instructor and students are in different locations.
 They can see and hear each other, creating a traditional classroom-like environment.
-ITV courses may also include an Internet component such as email or a Web site for additional instruction and materials.
+ITV courses may also include an Internet component such as email or a website for additional instruction and materials.
 Students must be able to meet at the designated time and location to attend class.

 See https://www.hawaii.edu/dl/interactivevideo for more information.